-Often couples don’t survive infidelity.
+Some couples don’t survive infidelity.
 Unless both partners are committed to surviving infidelity and willing to face the challenges it has created, the marriage is doomed to break-apart; or carry on cold, conflicted and uncomfortable.
-For example, after the affair is over, living with a sexless marriage should not be a legacy or an option.
+For example, after the affair is over, living with a sexless marriage should not be a legacy or even an option.

 The books in this section, Surviving Infidelity, are for those partners who genuinely seek to remain together and work past the pain and damage infidelity has caused.
 The trauma of infidelity does not need to last a lifetime — nor should it!

 Fixing your damaged relationship is an arduous task; one that requires patience and strict adherence to proven guidelines that are sometimes difficult — even unpleasant — to follow.
 Regardless, you should do the work necessary to repair your most valued investment — your marriage or committed relationship.

 You wouldn't cut-off a broken leg so you could avoid appointments with an orthopedic surgeon, a cast, crutches, and physical therapy.
 So too, don't throw away your most valued investment — your marriage, committed relationship, and family because of the mistake of infidelity.
 Rather, do the work necessary to fix it.

 Whether you are the cheating wife, cheating husband, or the betrayed partner — if you want a successful recovery, you need to take an active role to fix the damage infidelity has caused.